 Manuscripts will be received by May 15th of each year and then sent on to the appropriate reviewers for a blind review.
 Guidance in the review process will be provided.
 Reviewers have two weeks to send their comments to the editor to be sent back to the authors.

 The Arbutus Review is a high quality undergraduate research journal.
 Articles are vetted by the Managing Editor and the Editor, and if the article has potential, it is peer reviewed by graduate students.
 Before an article is considered for the peer review process, it would be helpful to us if you could confirm the following:

 the paper is original and the student is the principal author;

 the paper is of high quality.

-Gillian Saunders, Specialis, the Centre for Academic Communication Division of Learning and Teaching Support and Innovation, UVic
+Gillian Saunders, EAL/CAC Specialist, the Centre for Academic Communication Division of Learning and Teaching Support and Innovation, UVic

 Article Processing Charges (APCs)

-The journal doesn’t have any APC or any submission charge.
+The journal doesn’t have any APC or submission charges.